Viktoru/mlfruitandnut/README.md

 - path
 - text

 ### Prerequisites

 - Drupal 8.6.x
 - PHP 7.1.x
-- Custom module mlfruitandnut (D8)
 - MySQL or  PostgreSQL
 - CSV Import Module [CSV Import](https://www.drupal.org/project/csv_importer) - Downloads 8.x.1.4

 ### Installing

 To install this custom module you just need to copy the module into your Drupal 8 Module folder or custom folder.
-After that go to my Drupal 8 Extend to install the module.
+After that go to my Drupal 8 Extend Menu to install the module.

 This custom module works with a content type form already created.
 After you install this module, it will create a Content Types called Main Lab Fruit and Nut.

-### Developer
+### Developers

+1.- The module mlfruitandnut has three folders if a developer want to contribute to this project.
+* On the folder assets, I have a JavaScript Libraries called DataTables, for more information see Built With section.